jermbo/CleanCode/README.md

 ### Meaning / Purposeful Markup

-There is a trend to nest extra div's for various reasons.
+There is a trend to nest extra `div`'s for various reasons.
 This is especially noticeable with front end frame works.
-While I understand why libraries like Bootstrap need those div's, my concern is with their necessity overall.
-We should not be afraid of an extra div or span tag, but make it have meaning.
+While I understand why libraries like Bootstrap need those `div`'s, my concern is with their necessity overall.
+We should not be afraid of an extra `div` or `span` tag, but make it have meaning.

 Use the correct tag for the correct elements.
 Meaning, if you have a block of text, use a paragraph tag.
 If you need to click something, use an anchor or button.